Skip to main content

 Corrugated

-Corrugated is a sturdy and versatile material that’s commonly used to create temporary or semi-permanent retail displays.
+Corrugated is a sturdy and versatile material commonly used to create temporary or semi-permanent retail displays.
 Designed to last a couple of months, temporary displays are a good choice for testing the market and seasonal promotions.
-A cost-effective material that runs anywhere from $100-$600+ depending on the size and complexity of the design.
+It’s a cost-effective material that runs anywhere from $100 to $600+, depending on the size and complexity of the design.
 It’s fully customizable, easy for reps to assemble, and a sustainable option that can be used to create anything from a simple pole topper to a detailed floor display.

 Photographer: Russ Turner